 Health Conditions Related to Genetic Changes

-At least one mutation in the SMARCE1 gene causes Coffin-Siris syndrome, which is characterized by delayed development, abnormalities of the fifth (pinky) fingers or toes, and characteristic facial features that are described as coarse.
-This gene mutation changes a single protein building block (amino acid) in the SMARCE1 protein; the amino acid tyrosine at protein position 73 is replaced by the amino acid cysteine (written as Tyr73Cys).
-Although it is unclear how this change affects SWI/SNF complexes, researchers suggest that the mutation results in abnormal chromatin remodeling.
+At least five variants (also known as mutations) in the SMARCE1 gene cause Coffin-Siris syndrome, which is characterized by delayed development, abnormalities of the fifth (pinky) fingers or toes, and characteristic facial features that are described as coarse.
+Most SMARCE1 gene variants involved in Coffin-Siris syndrome change single protein building blocks (amino acids) in the SMARCE1 protein.
+Although it is unclear how these changes affect SWI/SNF complexes, researchers suggest that the variants result in abnormal chromatin remodeling.
 Disturbance of this process alters the activity of many genes and disrupts several cellular processes, which could explain the diverse signs and symptoms of Coffin-Siris syndrome.More About This Health Condition

 Other Names for This Gene